caporaso-lab/q2-books/q2-metagenomics/book/90-tips.md

-# Tips for shotgun metagenome analysis with QIIME 2
+# Tips for metagenome analysis with QIIME 2

 ## Use temporary directories with a lot of storage capacity